Michigan Baptists elect new executive director

 They also honored retiring Executive Director Tim Patterson, heard exciting reports of church planting and other ministry areas, and were encouraged by Jeff Iorg, new Southern Baptist Convention (SBC) Executive Committee president and CEO.

-“I’m super honored and a little overwhelmed to be asked to serve Michigan in this way,” Ed Emmerling told Baptist Press.
+“I’m super honored and a little overwhelmed to be asked to serve Michigan in this way,” Emmerling told Baptist Press.
 A Flint, Mich., native, he’s been pastor since 2002 of Westside Baptist Church in Flushing, a church his grandfather started in 1956.
 “I’m excited at the opportunity to serve alongside Michigan pastors and churches to help start and strengthen churches and people in our state.”

 Emmerling said his church knows he plans to resign from Westside Flushing Dec.
 31 and to start at BSCM Jan.
 1, 2025.